 Leo dropped beside her so fast his knees cracked against the concrete.

-Elena opened her eyes at the sound of his voice and let out one shuddering breath of relief.
+Elena opened her eyes at the sound of his voice and let out one shaking breath of relief.

 “You got there.”

-“I stopped them,” he said, already crying now because the danger had moved and boys only get to cry once something has been saved.
+“I stopped them,” he said, crying openly now because the danger had moved from possibility to memory.
 “I showed her.”

 Her gaze lifted to Vittoria.

-For one raw second, Elena’s face tightened, as though she still expected to be treated like the liar in the room.
+For a second, Elena’s face tightened as if she still expected to be treated as the least believable person in the room.

 “He kept it?” she whispered.